dholab/MHC-II-allele-discovery/README.md

 - the allele database used for classification.
 The current class II amplicons amplify exon 2-exon 4 and include flanking sequence.
 I don't trust the existing gDNA sequences in IPD.
 In Geneious, I concatenated the exon 2 and exon 4 sequences from the `ipd-mhc-mamu-2022-07-11` release and then removed any intron sequences.
 This means there will be no matches to gDNA sequences during classification and allows only for cDNA extensions and novel alleles.
 This will allow us to create a high quality database of exon 2-4 gDNA sequences from scratch
 - exon 2-4 reference sequences from each class II locus from CY0333 and a text file specifying the length of these sequences.
 Used by exonerate to apply putative exon boundaries to putative alleles

-I modified the older version of this workflow, written for `Snakemake`, to:
+The older version of this workflow, written for `Snakemake`, was written to:

 - Create FASTQ files from the BAM files received from the UW Biotechnology Center
 - Apply primer trimming and minimum size filtering for multiple loci at the same time.
 This works by looking for the locus name in the sample name.